Cistern

 A cistern (from Middle English cisterne; from Latin cisterna, from cista 'box'; from Ancient Greek κίστη 'basket') is a waterproof receptacle for holding liquids, usually water.
 Cisterns are often built to catch and store rainwater.
+To prevent leakage, the interior of the cistern is often lined with hydraulic plaster.

 Cisterns are distinguished from wells by their waterproof linings.
-Modern cisterns range in capacity from a few litres to thousands of cubic metres, effectively forming covered reservoirs.
+Modern cisterns range in capacity from a few liters to thousands of cubic meters, effectively forming covered reservoirs.

 Origins

 Early domestic and agricultural use

 Waterproof lime plaster cisterns in the floors of houses are features of Neolithic village sites of the Levant at, for instance, Ramad and Lebwe, and by the late fourth millennium BC, as at Jawa in northeastern Lebanon, cisterns are essential elements of emerging water management techniques in dry-land farming communities.

+Early examples of ancient cisterns, found in Israel, include a significant discovery at Tel Hazor, where a large cistern was carved into bedrock beneath a palace dating to the Late Bronze Age.
+Similar systems were uncovered at Ta'anakh.
+In the Iron Age, underground water systems were constructed in royal centers and settlements throughout ancient Israel, marking some of the earliest instances of engineering activity in urban planning.

 The Ancient Roman impluvium, a standard feature of the domus house, generally had a cistern underneath.
 The impluvium and associated structures collected, filtered, cooled, and stored the water, and also cooled and ventilated the house.